PramaAditya/n8n-advance-gemini-node/README_TEMPLATE.md

 # n8n-nodes-nano-banana

 This is an n8n community node.
-It lets you use **Nano Banana** (powered by Google Gemini AI) in your n8n workflows.
+It lets you use **Nano Banana Pro** (powered by Google Gemini AI) in your n8n workflows.

-**Nano Banana** is an AI-powered node that provides advanced text and image generation capabilities using Google's Gemini AI models.
+**Nano Banana Pro** is an AI-powered node that provides advanced text and image generation capabilities using Google's Gemini AI models.
 It enables seamless integration of multimodal AI features into your automation workflows, including image creation, visual analysis, and intelligent text generation.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.